dlehn/Skype-Utility-Project/README.md

 ## What do those options do?

-Below is a detailed list of descriptions of the individual menu items, grouped according to their positions in the `SUP` menu.
+Below is a detailed list of descriptions of the individual menu items, grouped according to their locations in the `SUP` menu.
 - *Allow Chat Formatting*: When enabled, special characters may be used to format text.
 E.g. \*bold\* or ~strike~.
 - *Layout*: Provides options to customize Skype's window layout.
 When changing any of these options, you need to switch to another conversation in order to make Skype's layout adapt to the changes.
   - *Hide Ads*: Hides/shows the banner ads above chat conversations.
 Does not apply to ads displayed on the "Home" page.